Sliding friction in the hydrodynamic lubrication regime for a power-law fluid: Introduction

 \section{Introduction}

-Lubrication is usually considered to be a complex, multi-scale, mechanical engineering problem \cite{Wil94, Ham94, Per00}, demanding sophisticated numerical approaches for its solution \cite{YTP06-JKB07-AK11, PS11}.
-Indeed, with few exceptions \cite{CSR+07}, pure hydrodynamic lubrication is rarely studied; rather the focus is more usually on elasto-hydrodynamic lubrication (EHL) or boundary layer lubrication.
-Given this, the utility of a simplified scaling theory for pure hydrodynamic lubrication may be questioned.
-However there are numerous areas to which lubrication is additionally relevant, for example in understanding the origins of `mouth-feel' and the sensory properties of foods \cite{SMC+11-CS12}, and in `psycho-rheology' and the perception of skin care products \cite{GMH+13}.
-These diverse applications differ from the traditional engineering problem in that the lubricants are often structured liquids or soft solids with a non-Newtonian rheology, and the gaps are large enough that pure hydrodynamic lubrication may be relevant.
-This motivates the development of the present scaling theory, which aims to provide insights and guidance for these unconventional application areas, and perhaps even reveal qualitatively new phenomena.
+Lubrication is usually considered to be a mechanical engineering problem \cite{Wil94, Ham94, Per00, Gre00, BVM02, ESB05}, demanding sophisticated multi-scale numerical approaches for its solution \cite{YTP06, CSR+07, JKB07, AK11, PS11}.
+However lubrication is also relevant for sensory physics, for example in understanding the origins of `mouth-feel' and the sensory properties of foods \cite{SMC+11, CS12}, and in `psycho-rheology' and the perception of skin care products \cite{GMH+13}.
+The lubricants in these sensory physics applications are often structured liquids or soft solids, with significant non-Newtonian rheologies.
+This raises the question how far traditional mechanical engineering lubrication theory can be used, and indeed whether new phenomena may be encountered.
+With this in mind, I present a scaling analysis of sliding friction in the hydrodynamic lubrication regime which extends to encompass the power-law shear thinning behaviour commonly encountered in structured liquids and complex fluids.
+The aim is to provide insights and guidance for these unconventional application areas, and motivate further work.
+Appendix~\ref{app:squeeze} shows how the same approach can be used to recover a number of known results in squeeze-flow lubrication \cite{LB74, Rod96, LXH+01}.

-To begin with, let me outline the fundamental mechanism of pure hydrodynamic lubrication \cite{Bat67-Fab95, GHP+01}.
-In a fully lubricated conjunction (\Figref{fig:geom}), mass conservation within the converging and diverging wedges induces a Poiseuille-like contribution to the entrainment flow, superimposed on a Couette-type shearing motion.
-There is a corresponding emergent pressure distribution (\Figref{fig:geom} inset), which supports the load.
-The ratio of the load to the lateral sliding force defines the friction coefficient $\mu$.